 The membership of the Lodge is open to all members of the Orange Institution in good standing in all jurisdictions, both male and female.
 Applications for membership are made by completing the personal application form and a confirmation form being completed by the members private Lodge.
 There is a registration fee of £10 (this covers the cost of your membership jewel) and an annual subscription fee of £10 must also be paid and it is renewable on the 1st January each year.
 New members receive a lodge jewel (pictured in the right) which is worn as regalia at Lodge meetings.

-The membership application forms are available to download below.
-You will need to complete both.
+The membership application form is available to download below.

 Please note the Lodge is only open to individuals that are already members of the Orange Institution!